Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy: Methods

 \subsection{Data}

-The QM9 dataset \cite{qm9}, derived from the GDB-9 \cite{GDB17} chemical space, is a widely used benchmark in quantum chemistry and molecular machine learning, containing about 133k small organic molecules with up to nine heavy atoms (C, N, O, F).
-In the QM9 dataset, all molecular geometries are optimized at the B3LYP/6-31G(2df,p) level and the corresponding molecular properties are calculated at the same level.
-In this study, we used a random split of the QM9 dataset, assigning 100k molecules for training and 10k for testing to evaluate model performance.
+The QM9 dataset \cite{qm9}, derived from the GDB-9 \cite{GDB17} chemical space, is a widely used benchmark in molecular machine learning, containing about 133k small organic molecules with up to nine heavy atoms (C, N, O, F).
+In the QM9 dataset, all molecular structures are optimized at the B3LYP/6-31G(2df,p) level, and the corresponding molecular properties are calculated at the same level.
+In this study, we used a random split of the QM9 dataset, assigning 100k molecules for training and 10k for testing.

-In our evaluation on the QM9, we utilize MMFF conformations corresponding to the reference DFT conformations as starting structures for R-DSM and DSM.
-The MMFF structures are sourced from the QM9$_\text{M}$ dataset \cite{qm9m}, where each structure is obtained by optimizing the original QM9 geometries using the MMFF \cite{mmff} with RDKit \cite{landrum2006rdkit}.
+In our evaluation on QM9, we utilize MMFF conformations corresponding to the reference DFT conformations as starting structures for R-DM and E-DM.
+The MMFF structures are sourced from the QM9$_\text{M}$ dataset \cite{qm9m}, where each structure is obtained by optimizing the original QM9 structures using the MMFF \cite{mmff} as implemented in RDKit \cite{landrum2006rdkit}.
 The QM9$_\text{M}$ dataset has been used in previous studies for property prediction, employing easy-to-obtain MMFF structures in place of computationally demanding DFT structures \cite{kim2024geotmi,lu2021dataset,pinheiro2022smiclr}.

+The QM7-X dataset \cite{qm7x} contains 42,000 equilibrium molecular structures covering all molecular graphs in GDB-13 \cite{blum2009970} with up to 7 heavy atoms, including the elements H, C, N, O, S, and Cl.
+All equilibrium structures are optimized using third-order self-consistent charge density functional tight binding (DFTB3) \cite{gaus2011dftb3} with many-body dispersion (MBD) corrections \cite{tkatchenko2012accurate}.
+For each equilibrium structure, the dataset provides 100 non-equilibrium structures generated via normal-mode displacements of the equilibrium geometry.
+Following the data split used in MoreRed-JT \cite{morered}, we construct our test set by randomly selecting one non-equilibrium structure for each equilibrium structure, resulting in a total of 6,810 test samples.